Bharat NCAP: Protocols

 Points would be awarded to the car based on the safety features in the car like ABS, seat belt reminders, child lock, and Electronic Stability Control.

 India has seen more road deaths per year than any other nation since 2006, costing lives at the rate of 230,000 annually.
 Manufacturers and vehicle safety lobbyists support the retention of the inferior frontal crash test at 56 km/h (34.8 mph).

 NHTSA is the standards followed by the US safety standards, carry out frontal crash tests at 64.3 km/h (40 mph).
 Under BNCAP, similar to Euro NCAP, vehicles will be crash tested at 64 km/h for frontal impacts which is the average speed in India.

 Crash test facilities are being set up and are regularly updated on the official site.

 Bharat NCAP 2023 is similar to Global NCAP 2023, which is based on Latin NCAP 2016.

+Bharat NCAP 2.0

+In February 2025, the Government of India announced that a major upgrade to the testing program will be incorporated starting October 2027.
+The testing, apart from mandating ADAS requirements, will incorporate the following testing: